combojs/combo-js/doc/api/core/options/manipulated.md

 # Combo.manipulated

-Invoked after the DOM has been manipulated.
+Invoked after the DOM has been manipulated by Combo.

 ## Usage